32 Cool Gifts For Hikers

 This gas-powered stove is very easy to set up and operate.
 It can also boil a liter of water in about 3.5 minutes and packs enough punch to cook up a small feast for one or two people in next to no time.

 This one might lack the glamor of other gifts on our list, granted.
-Nevertheless, the Nalge Travel Kit MD is sure to be appreciated by any hiking enthusiast who prioritizes practicality and likes keeping the gear in their backpack as organized as possible.
+Nevertheless, the Nalgene Travel Kit is sure to be appreciated by any hiking enthusiast who prioritizes practicality and likes keeping the gear in their backpack as organized as possible.

-Second in our list of REI gifts is the most ideal gifts for hiking lovers who like to kick off their hiking boots and unwind in comfort at the end of a long day on the trails.
+Here we have one of the most ideal gifts for hiking lovers who like to kick off their hiking boots at the end of a long day on the trails and unwind in comfort.

 For post-hike decompression around the campfire, there are very few options that come close to being quite so practical and trail-appropriate.